By Rohitash · Mindfulness | Music & Meaning

 I’m writing this to the person I keep meeting in mirrors and windows—the one who has misplaced a few seasons, traded a few dreams, and somehow learned to walk lighter.
 The window is open.
-A small stream talks in the background.
-Birds embroider the afternoon with stitches of sound.
-My breath keeps time.
+Perhaps for you, the background holds a small, talking stream, or perhaps it holds the low, rhythmic hum of a city grid.
+Whether you are looking at birds in flight or the brick facade of a neighboring high-rise, your breath keeps time.
 Silence sits beside me like an old friend who doesn’t need to speak.

 Some friendships snapped like guitar strings in winter—tight, brittle, surprised at their own breaking.
 I lost versions of myself too: the eager pleaser, the crowded calendar, the “yes” that meant “maybe.”
 I lost the habit of confusing volume with truth.
 I even lost a few words that used to arrive too easily: forever, should, must.